-3) Suppose the ratio of left handed people to right handed people is 1:10.
-Create a simulation for the number of trials if takes to get a left handed person.
-4) Suppose that 60% of students choose chocolate ice cream, 30% choose vanilla ice cream, and 10% choose strawberry ice cream.
-Create a simulation for the number of trials it takes to get a student to choose chocolate, vanilla and strawberry ice cream.
+3. Suppose the ratio of left handed people to right handed people is 1:10.
+Create a simulation for the numbe of trials if takes to get a left handed person.
+1 Suppose that 60% of students choose chocolate ice cream, 30% choose vanilla ice cream, and 10% choose ᅻ. strawberry ice cream.
+Create a simulation for the number of trials it takes to get a student to choose chocolate, vanilla and strawberry ice cream. one coluct, vanima and strawe cream.
 Law of Large Numbers - the long run relative frequency of an experiment, based on a large number of trials.